 Tailgating is something of an art form.
 The food you make has to be enjoyed by all.
 But at the same time, you’ve got to have a personal style and touch to set your game day celebration apart from everyone else’s.
 So as we head into bowl season and playoffs time, we thought we’d round up the 10 Best Sandwiches that embody the true essence of tailgating (and homegating) food and culture—and while we’re at it, we thought we’d throw in a few tricks to help you make these puppies quickly and easily.
 Heated, unheated, grilled, marinated, layered—the many iterations of the sandwich—and they’re always perfectly portable and enjoyable.
 It’s another spectacular sport just watching these sandwiches (below) disappear from your table.

-Note: All of these Top 10’s have been specially selected for the smart tailgater.
-These are sandwiches that can be pre-prepped and reheated at the game—leaving you more time to enjoy your fellow fans, friends and family.
+Note: All of these Top 10s have been specially selected for the smart homegater.
+These are sandwiches that can be pre-prepped —leaving you with more time to enjoy your fellow fans, friends, and family.

 Check out our recipe for a BBQ Pulled Pork Sandwich here.

 This is another highly respectable recipe we enjoy.

 THE FRENCH DIP